Seng555/pancakeswap-sniper-bot-free/README.md

 ## NEW UPDATES
 1. In this new update you can use BNB instead WBNB. it will make you easier to snipe :)

-*What's will you get
+## What's will you get
-To avoid scam, I will invite you to my private repository, aTo avoid scam, I will invite you to my private repository, and you will get whole of code, and any update if I push new update.
-Please only contact to Telegrame:<code>https://t.me/Sbot_live</code> or <code>eeyang5@gmail.com</code> with subject <b>SY Bot Info</b> for more info.
-For error or problem questions please open issues in GitHub, don't email me.
+Everything is free no charge.
+Please only contact to Telegrame:<code>https://t.me/seng55</code> with subject <b>PC bot</b> for more info.
+For error or problem questions please open issues in GitHub, don't PM me.
 Maybe I'll slow response on weekend.
 Thanks!

 ## Bot future
-1. You can snipe new listing token on pancakeswap v2 or any defi like pancakeswap v2 (See how to on above)
+1. You can snipe new listing token you want on pancakeswap v2
-2. Sell ALL you token
+2. Sell ALL token
-3. Sell you token by TakeProfit or Selllimt (Capital is AmountForSnipe)
+3. Sell token by TakeProfit or Selllimt (Capital is AmountForSnipe)
 3. Approve
 4. Check Real price
+5. Buy limit
+6. Sell Limit

 ## How sniper work ?
 1. When liquidity added Bot will auto buy and sell when profit more than takeprofit (Please Approve before Sniper)